esheldon/nsim/config/README.md

 - sim-gg01 shear=0.08
     - run-gg01r01 all standard 80,400,200
     - run-gg01r02 importance sampling
         - THIS ONE WAS BUGGY.
+DO NOT USE
     - run-gg01r03
         - conjecture is that we need more samples not to get the tails but to see the spikiness of the prior.
 And the mcmc sampler may not be able